leandrob13/Electronic-Ruminations/posts/subharmonikorg-subharmonic-oscillators-for-the-korg-nts-1/index.md

 and modulation effects for your logue based synths.
-I have only tried programming the NTS-1 since I believe one of the main purposes of this little synth is to experiment and understand the logue-sdk and how to digitally process the signals, which is another way of saying that if you mess up and brick your synth it will only cost you $99 to replace it instead of bricking the minilogue which retails at $549.
+I have only tried programming the NTS-1 since I believe one of the main purposes of this little synth is to experiment and understand the logue-sdk and how to digitally process the signals, which is another way of saying that if you mess up and brick your synth it will only cost you $99 to replace it instead of bricking the Minilogue XD which retails at $549.

 For a complete review of the NTS-1, I recommend my favorite synth reviewer Loopop.
 Watch the video below: